 These are a just a few examples of ways you can refresh and update your content but if you create any content for your website that is relevant to your local listing, it is good practice to update your local listing at the same time as you update your website.

-By using these SEO techniques, this will help your website rank higher in Google Local Business Centre listings and give you the competitive edge over local businesses, increase the number of enquiries or people clicking through to your website and the quality of leads that are local to your business.
+By using these SEO techniques, this will help your website rank higher in Google Local Business Center listings and give you the competitive edge over local businesses, increase the number of inquiries or people clicking through to your website and the quality of leads that are local to your business.
 Get on the first page of Google with your local listing and promote your business to your local audience.